. Hydration Hacks for Diabetes: Refreshing and Blood Sugar-Friendly Sugar Free Drinks

 • Tea and coffee: This post has some great ideas for low-carb options to order at Starbucks

-• Antioxidant Infusion Drinks: Sweetened with natural sweeteners such as Stevia (e.g Bai)
+• Antioxidant Infusion Drinks: Sweetened with natural sweeteners such as Stevia (e.g Bai – I drink the Coconut varieties on repeat!)

 • Sparkling water with added caffeine (unsweetened): Refreshing and bubbly with a light energy kick (e.g. Bubly Bounce)